 The Spanish curriculum embraces a broad spectrum of communication skills utilizing the five C's of essential foreign language education: Communication, Culture, Connections, Comparisons, and Community.
 The presented materials offer a vision for students to obtain rich curricular experiences through visual aids, songs, literature, and games.
 The goal is to develop positive attitudes and excitement towards learning the Spanish language.
 This curriculum is designed to address the specific readiness skills to begin studying a language, foundational skills to continue language development and essential skills to master necessary competencies, giving students a well-rounded foundation and appreciation of the language for further study.
 Through the skills of listening, speaking, reading, writing, and mentoring, students are able to broaden their awareness, acceptance, understanding, and confidence of the Hispanic culture.
 Furthermore, this program is designed to accommodate varying levels of language learners as they progress through the various stages of their academic endeavors.

-Elementary Art at FMA focuses on fine arts skills that cover techniques, mediums, artists, and art history.
+Elementary and Middle School Art at FMA focuses on fine arts skills that cover techniques, mediums, artists, and art history.
 Art skills and techniques are expressed through the elements of art: line, color, value, shape, form, space, and texture.
 Time is spent learning about art materials, specific art mediums such as pencils, inks, pens, acrylic paints, watercolors, and other art sculptural mediums.
 Famous artists are introduced that relate specifically to an art project.
 Metal, paper, canvas, clay, etc, are used to create art projects during the year, Each project is designed to engage the student at various levels in an age appropriate manner.
 Art adds to the whole child.
 It is a balance to academics, giving students an opportunity to use a different part of the brain, developing outside the box skills and nurturing a love for art.
 Elementary Art classes meet weekly for one hour.

 Primary Art focuses more on process art, not fine art.
 Primary students have the freedom to explore specific mediums and tools in art.
 The process is more important in early art than the final art product.
 Students are encouraged to create with the materials in an open-ended manner.
 The Primary student works with a variety of materials such as pencils, pens, crayons, scissors, tempera paints, construction paper, glitter, glue, and assorted art tools.
 Students develop concentration, fine and gross motor skills, independence while at the same time satisfying the inner need for self-expression through art.
 Each art project skill and art medium builds upon each other throughout the year, consequently nurturing to the whole child.
 In addition to having art materials available in the Primary classrooms on a daily basis, the Primary students meet twice monthly for Art classes.